cyberark/conjur/docs/installation/client.md

 Logged in
 {% endhighlight %}

-You can show your current logged-in user with `conjur whoami`:
+You can show your current logged-in user with `conjur authn whoami`:

 {% highlight shell %}
-$ conjur whoami
+$ conjur authn whoami {"account":"mycorp","username":"admin"}
-demo:user:admin
 {% endhighlight %}